Prometheus-WG/prometheus-spec/README.md

 paid without procuring any cost is `s`.
 However, the gain of Verifier from reporting the Worker's results as faulty is `w` (the confiscated worker stake), where `w > s`.
-In addition, as long as `v > w`, it is easy to setup bounty programs there Worker could benefit from luring the Verifier to collusion (by sacrificing `w)` and then reporting him to the customer's arbitration to gain `v`.
+In addition, as long as `v > w`, it is easy to setup bounty programs where Worker could benefit from luring the Verifier to collusion (by sacrificing `w)` and then reporting him to the customer's arbitration to gain `v`.
 The Prisoner's dilemma already exists between the Worker and the Verifier, without the need for a second Verifier.